or Observing Hackers in the Wild For Fun and Profit

 - Conscience of a Hacker, aka The Hacker Manifesto – Written by Loyd Blankenship in 1986 shortly after his arrest, this is the text file that continues to inspire generations of hackers.

 - Wikipedia articles of interest: hacker, phreaking, 2600 Magazine, Emmanuel Goldstein, Kevin Mitnick, and even the goofy “white hat,” “black hat,” and “grey hat” labels

 - 2600: The Hacker quarterly – Check out the computer section of your local chain bookstore for this.
 Even if the more technical stuff makes your head explode, the editorials and letters may catch your interest.

 - Off the Hook – A weekly talk radio show by many of the 2600 staff and some meeting-goers.
 It provides a pretty good snapshot of what our community is dealing with at the time of broadcast, and on that website you can listen to episodes from last week all the way back to 1988.

 - Freedom Downtime – 2600’s documentary on the Kevin Mitnick case and surrounding issues in the hacker world.
 You can watch the film here.

-- New York City Hackers – A half-hour-long documentary by Norwegian filmmaker Stig-Lennart Sørensen from 2000, filmed in part at our meetings.
-You can download it freely from Stig’s own site, or watch it online on its Google Video stream.
+- New York City Hackers – A half-hour-long documentary made in 2000 by Norwegian filmmaker Stig-Lennart Sørensen, filmed in part at our meetings.
+You can stream and download the film from the filmmaker’s Vimeo.